The World Encyclopedia

 The world is a vast system set up by men, energized by Satan, in which men may live in independence of God.1 The world provides manufactured resources to fill the void that exists in every human heart.
 Where did the world come from?
 What is the world characterized by?
 Where is it going?
 These are important questions to ask and have answered from the Word of God.

-• Origin.
+• Independence: Its Origin and Character.
 If we go back to the beginning, we find the origin of the world-system in Genesis 4.
 “Cain went out from the presence of the Lord… and builded a city” (Gen. 4:17).
 Cain himself is known for bringing a bloodless sacrifice to the Lord, and committing murder.
 Then he went out from the presence of the Lord and set up a system in independence of God.
 This is the birth of civilization without God.
 Following Cain was a line of descendants that further developed aspects of that system; “Jabal was the father of such as dwell in tents, and of such as have cattle… Jubal was the father of all such as handle the harp and organ… Tubalcain was an instructor of every artificer in brass and iron” (Gen. 4:20-22).
-All of these things – commerce, art, science – are calculated to occupy the attention and blind the eyes of men.
+All of these things – commerce, art, science – are systematized function together to steal the hearts, defile the conscience, occupy the attention, and blind the eyes of men.

 Worldliness and its results.
 Worldliness is the character of being like the world.
 The world is set in direct opposition to Christ.
 Even "the things of the world" should be shunned by the believer (1 John 2:15).
 A believer cannot walk with Christ and with the world.
 "If any man love the world, the love of the Father is not in him" (1 John 2:15).
 As we survey the Word of God, we find that worldliness is at the root of many troubles that Christians experience.
 Worldliness leads to the following: